Nifty, Sensex inch lower as banks, Reliance slip

-BENGALURU (Reuters) - Indian shares pulled back on Wednesday from record closing highs hit in the previous session, with banking stocks slipping ahead of a top court hearing on loans under moratorium.
+BENGALURU (Reuters) - Indian shares pulled back on Wednesday from record closing highs hit in the last session, with banking stocks slipping ahead of a top court hearing on waiving interest on loans under moratorium.

-Both indexes had gained more than 1% on Tuesday, after a sharp rally in November on hopes for a coronavirus vaccine.
-The Nifty Banking Index slipped 0.4%, with top private-sector lender HDFC Bank Ltd down 0.8%.
+Both indexes had gained more than 1% on Tuesday, after a sharp rally in November on record inflows from foreign institutional investors and hopes for a coronavirus vaccine.

+Asian shares were also trading lower as some investors booked profits, but hope for additional U.S. economic stimulus and a coronavirus vaccine supported market sentiment.

+“While there will be corrections... we believe that we are in a sweet spot from a medium-term perspective,” said S. Krishnakumar, chief investment officer for equities at Sundaram Asset Management.

 The Supreme Court is set to hear a case on waiving interest on loans under moratorium on Wednesday, with banks hoping that the apex court will not offer any more reprieve to borrowers.

-Fast food restaurant chain Burger King’s India arm opened its 8.1 billion rupees ($110.34 million) initial public offering for subscription on Wednesday.
+Fast food restaurant chain Burger King’s India arm opened its 8.1 billion rupee ($110.34 million) initial public offering for subscription.

+The Reserve Bank of India’s monetary policy committee starts its three-day policy meeting on Wednesday, where it is widely expected to hold rates.

 Reporting by Chris Thomas in Bengaluru; Editing by Subhranshu Sahu